Skip to main content

 Your peptide arrives in lyophilized form: a white powder in a vial.
 Lyophilization (freeze-drying) allows the product to be stored for months or years without degradation.

-Reconstitution involves adding bacteriostatic water to transform this powder into a liquid solution.
+Reconstitution involves adding BACT-H2O to transform this powder into a liquid solution.
 It's a simple but important step: proper technique ensures a stable, usable solution.

 Good to know